-The parties shall meet once every three (3) months at a pre-scheduled time and place.
-The Chair of the Union's Bargaining Committee and the Chief Administrative Officer shall join the meetings every six (6) months.
-Employees shall not suffer any loss of basic pay for time spent on this Committee.
+The parties shall meet once every three (3) months.
+The Employees shall not suffer any loss of basic pay for time spent on this committee.

 29.3 Chairperson of Committee

 An employer representative and a union representative shall alternate in presiding over meetings.